cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

 ## Important for visualisation if not deployed locally
 Modify instances of `http://localhost:3838` in [data.json] to the external URL of where the stack is going to be deployed.

-*DEPRECATED*
-Modify the `STACK_URL` parameter in `./stack-manager/inputs/config/services/dispersion-interactor.json` to the URL where the stack is deployed, this is used to construct the WMS endpoints and the URL for feature info agent queries.

 ## Start up the stack

 To start up the stack, execute